 Control Warrior deck list and strategy

 Here’s the Control Warrior deck with the best win rate at the moment.
-Keep an eye out for changes though - Saviors of Uldum is in its early days so there’s always the chance things go differently!
+Keep an eye out for changes though - Forged in the Barrenshas plenty of time left so there’s always the chance things go differently!

 |2 x Brawl|